HossamMonir/ZKLibrary/README.md

 IP address of the device.

 $port

-UDP port of the device.
+UDP or TCP port of device.

+$protocol

+'UDP' or 'TCP'.

 ```php
 disconnect()